tomatolog/manticore/docs/9_api_reference/full-text_search_query_settings/setrankingmode.rst

 matching mode.
 Parameter must be a constant specifying one of the known rankers.

-By default, in the EXTENDED matching mode Sphinx computes two factors which contribute to the final match weight.
+By default, in the EXTENDED matching mode Manticore computes two factors which contribute to the final match weight.
 The major part is a phrase proximity value between the document text and the query.
 The minor part is so-called BM25 statistical function, which varies from 0 to 1